 The MLE for Gaussian distribution has numerous applications in various fields:

-• Machine Learning: Many machine learning algorithms rely on the assumption of Gaussian distributions.
-For example, Gaussian Mixture Models (GMMs) use MLE to estimate the parameters of multiple Gaussian distributions that represent different clusters in the data.
-Naive Bayes classifiers can also leverage Gaussian distributions for continuous features.
+- Machine Learning: Many machine learning algorithms rely on the assumption of Gaussian distributions.
+Here's one way to look at it: Gaussian Mixture Models (GMMs) use MLE to estimate the parameters of multiple Gaussian distributions that represent different clusters in the data.
+Naive Bayes classifiers can also use Gaussian distributions for continuous features.

 Example in Python